Siege of Urgun

 The siege of Urgun was a military engagement that took place during the Soviet–Afghan War.
-Between August 1983 and January 1984 Mujahideen forces laid siege to the town of Urgun, which was defended by a garrison of troops loyal to the Democratic Republic of Afghanistan (the DRA).
+Between August 1983 and January 1984, Mujahideen forces laid siege to the town of Urgun, which was defended by a garrison of troops loyal to the Democratic Republic of Afghanistan.
 The mujahideen tried to take the town by storm using tanks, but despite making initial progress, they were eventually driven back and the siege was lifted.

 Prelude

 Starting in July 1983, large numbers of Mujahideen fighters began to concentrate around Urgun.
 The town represented a political objective, in that the newly formed Mujahideen government-in-exile had set its sights on Urgun as a future provisional capital.
 The attacking Mujahideen belonged to three parties: Sayyaf's Islamic Union for the Liberation of Afghanistan, Khalis' Hezb-e Islami Khalis (HIK), and Gailani's National Islamic Front of Afghanistan (NIFA).
-They were joined by a certain number of freelance Pashtun tribesmen, attracted by the prospect of loot.
+They were joined by a certain number of freelance Pashtun mercenaries, attracted by the prospect of loot.
 Sayyaf managed to persuade major commanders, such as Jalaluddin Haqqani, to participate in the offensive.
 The mujahideen belonged to the Wazir, Jadran and Kharoti tribes.

 The DRA garrison consisted of 900 men of the 15th Brigade, under Colonel Sayed Rahman, supplemented by some local militias.
 600 men were deployed inside the town, and the remainder in outlying outposts.
 The Urgun airfield, situated to the west of the town, was defended by a reinforced company.
 A battalion unit was stationed at a fort known as Nek Mohammed Kala, 4 km to the south of the town, and another company occupied a post 1.5 km to the north of Urgun, protecting the main road leading into the town.
 An old fort, known as the Octagonal Fort, served as the main DRA position, protecting the town itself.